slatedocs/slate/source/index.html.md

     }'
 ```

-> - Dependent multi-level tags, with GL Codes and tag level names, passed in CSV.
+> - Dependent multi-level tags, with GL Codes and tag level names.
+These must be passed via CSV.

-> Tag file - save the following data in a file called `tags.csv`, for example.
+> Tag file - In this example, we have the following data in a file called `tags.csv`.

 ```
 State,State GL,Region,Region GL,City,City GL